Nissan Leaf Insurance Rates

 Liability $464

-Prices are based on $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and Leaf models.
+These estimates include $500 deductible amounts, split liability limits of 30/60, and includes medical and UM/UIM coverage.
+Rates are averaged for all 50 states and for all Leaf models.

-For the average driver, Nissan Leaf insurance rates range from as low as $514 for just liability insurance to a high rate of $2,722 for coverage for higher-risk drivers.
+For a 40-year-old driver, prices range go from the low end price of $514 for just liability insurance to the much higher price of $2,722 for coverage for higher-risk drivers.

 Liability Only $514